LevinTamir/planning-and-rl-course-project/README.md

 ## Methodology

 1. **Simulation Training**
-   Training is performed in Gazebo Classic with ROS2 using DQN algorithm.
+   Training is performed in Gazebo Classic with ROS2 using DRL algorithms (e.g., DQN or PPO).
 The robot learns through trial-and-error interactions with the environment.

 2. **Custom Environment Interface**
    A Gym-like interface is created to expose sensor data (LiDAR, odometry) and accept discrete velocity commands.
 The reward function encourages goal-directed, collision-free, and smooth behavior.